 Mrs Buckét has achieved fantastic growth, increasing turnover year-on-year whilst maintaining excellent profit margins.
 This year alone, despite the COVID-19 pandemic, the business has expanded by £250,000; welcomed 30 new clients and grown its team by 10%.
 In the next five years, the team is looking to grow internally by 300%, to invest heavily in innovative cleaning technology and branch out its services into new sectors across the UK.

 Jackson featured earlier in this edition in our Fast Track feature – and after five years of incredible growth at the London-based retail electricity and gas supplier specialising in sustainable energy – the firm now records annual revenues of around £2bn.
 However, with the green energy market set to exponentially increase in value, Octopus is perfectly placed to achieve its goal of becoming the ‘Amazon of energy’.

 Dr Tom Carter

-The recent recipient of the Rising Star Award at the Amazon ScaleUp Awards, Carter is the CTO and Co-founder of the world leading haptics and hand tracking firm, based in Bristol.
-The innovative and disruptive tech firm makes virtual reality feel more ‘real’ – and with its real world applications merging with VR/AR all the time, Ultraleap’s perfect blend could set the industry alight with its technology.
+The recent recipient of the Rising Star Award at the Amazon Scale-Up Awards, Carter is the CTO and co-founder of the world’s leading haptics and hand-tracking firm, based in Bristol.
+The innovative and disruptive tech firm makes virtual reality feel more ‘real’ – and with its real-world applications merging with VR/AR all the time, Ultraleap’s perfect blend could set the industry alight with its technology.

 Alex Chesterman OBE